OTRLabs/clandestine-cli/docs/outline.md

 ## Architecture

 The architecture is designed to provide a flexible and secure environment for offensive security operations.
+The design is based off of `Kubeadm` as it looks like the `K8s` distribution with the least amount of preset configs, & general bloat.
+Our goal is to provide a system that is as close to a clean slate as possible, allowing you to build your multiverse of environments as you see fit.

+> Do you want to use a virtual machine for that service or will containers do?
+Which container runtime do you want to use?
+Up to you!
+>

 ### Multiverse Theory: Dividing the Cluster into Virtual Clusters

 Think of each instance of Kali Linux as a planet.
 In this framework, we are creating a "multiverse" of environments, where the Kubernetes cluster acts as the multiverse.

+### The "Multiverse" Architecture

 #### Kubeadm Cluster: The "Multiverse"